stuartjwright/fantasy-football-app/report/060-implementation.md

 ![Two Documents in Players Collection\label{collection}](./img/collection.png)

-MongoDB offers two different methods for modelling relationship between documents, both of which were utilised in this application:
+MongoDB offers two different methods for modelling relationships between documents, both of which were utilised in this application:

 * **Document References**[@mongo_ref] - this method uses references to object IDs to describe the relationship.
 This is similar to the way that a foreign key references a primary key in a traditional relational database.
 The main benefit to this approach is that it avoids duplication of data, but the downside is that data from multiple collections may be needed to satisfy a query.
 * **Embedded Documents**[@mongo_embedded] - this method instead sees documents stored within other documents.
 With this approach, duplication of data may occur, but the number of read operations required to retrieve a document is minimised.

 It is not always immediately obvious which method is best.
 Only with a strong understanding of how the application is going to use the data can an informed decision be made.
 Indeed, during the early stages of development of this application, it was necessary in one case to undo a lot of work and start over, after it was decided that the wrong approach had been chosen initially.
-Developers with more experience of working with traditional relational database may be attracted to the document references approach, but this can make life difficult when working with MongoDB.
+Developers with more experience working with traditional relational databases may be attracted to the document references approach, but this can make life difficult when working with MongoDB.

-During the early stages of development, most relationships were modelled using the document References approach, but problems started when it was necessary to update multiple documents in a single transaction.
+During the early stages of development, most relationships were modelled using the document references approach, but problems started when it was necessary to update multiple documents in a single transaction.
 For example, during an auction it might be necessary for an operation to be performed which updates the main auction document, the auction users documents, and the available auction item documents.
 In order to ensure that there is no unintended behaviour, these updates must be performed in a single transaction, meaning that either all updates are successful or none are, with no other operations interleaved.
 Although MongoDB does offer multi-document transactions, the documentation[@mongo_transactions] states:

 > In most cases, multi-document transaction incurs a greater performance cost over single document writes, and the availability of multi-document transactions should not be a replacement for effective schema design.
 For many scenarios, the denormalized data model (embedded documents and arrays) will continue to be optimal for your data and use cases.

 With this advice in mind, the schema was redesigned to use more embedded documents.
 All of the smaller subcomponents of the auction were added as embedded documents rather than references, and this made updates significantly more straightforwarded.

-Uses cases for the documents references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
+Uses cases for the document references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
 The full player list used for this application contains 619 players, and cannot be altered by the application.
 Therefore, there were no concerns regarding atomic update operations, so document references could be used to avoid duplicating all 619 player documents for each auction.
 Instead, each auction item simply refers to an object ID for the player it refers to.

 The code for creating the schemas and performing database operations was done using a Node.js library called **Mongoose**.
 Mongoose is an object data modelling library, which allows the developer to focus on modelling their data without concerning themselves with the complexities of the MongoBD query language.
 The resulting code is more readable, and allows the developer to easily see the structure of the data they will be working with.
 The code snippet below shows the schema for the current live auction item: